Best lenses for the Olympus OM-D E-M10 IV in 2026: ideal lenses for this beautiful retro camera

 -

 The 25mm focal length on the Micro Four Thirds format equates to 50mm in full frame camera terms, a lens that was a standard kit lens on old-school film SLRs and is still a camera bag essential for many photographers today.
-The M.Zuiko 25mm f/1.8 is very small and light and a perfect match for the E-M10 IV, though if you want to get one you’ll have to move quickly as it’s listed as ‘Discontinued’ by many US retailers – though there should be plenty on the used market.
-It’s a little more basic than the 17mm f/2.8 with no pull-back focus clutch mechanism and a more plasticky feel, but it’s still a really nice lens to shoot with.
+The M.Zuiko 25mm f/1.8 II is very small and light and a perfect match for the E-M10 IV, taking over from the original, now discontinued version of the lens.
+Like the new version of the 17mm, it has no pull-back focus clutch mechanism but does add weather-seals and a hood, which were missing last time around.
+Best of all, it’s a really nice lens to shoot with.

-See our full OM System M.Zuiko 25mm f/1.8 review
+See our full OM System M.Zuiko 25mm f/1.8 II review

 (Image credit: James Artaius)